Unity-Billal-mesloub/AssimpNetter/README.md

 There existed support for a Unity plugin, however, it is currently in a non-functional state.
 Pull requests to restore this support would be welcomed!

-## Licensing ##

-The library is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
-This means you're free to modify the source and use the library in whatever way you want, as long as you attribute the original authors.
-The native library is licensed under the [3-Clause BSD](https://opensource.org/licenses/BSD-3-Clause) license.
-Please be kind enough to include the licensing text file (it contains both licenses).

 ## More Projects by the Original Author ##

 [TeximpNet](https://bitbucket.org/Starnick/teximpnet) - A wrapper for the Nvidia Texture Tools and FreeImage libraries.